 The caterpillar is found in hedgerows, waste ground, meadows and gardens, and when fully grown has a body length of up to 38 mm.
 The foodplants include plantains, docks, bramble, thistles, hops, sallow and hawthorn.
 Caterpillars hatching in August overwinter and pupate among leaf litter the following spring to hatch as adults in May.
 Caterpillars hatching in May/June pupate in summer, and the adult moth emerges in August.

 Adult forewing length is 16 - 20 mm.

-The large yellow underwing right and below is found throughout Europe, and in the U.K. and is common in lowlands.
+The large yellow underwing above and below is found throughout Europe, and in the U.K. and is common in lowlands.
 There is one generation a year.

 The beautiful adult emerges to mate in June or July and flies until October.
 It is a fast flier.
 It has a wingspan of 52 - 61mm and a forewing length of 14 - 17 mm.
 The yellow underwings are usually kept hidden at rest, and when it is disturbed it will flash them to startle predators.

-Left are two caterpillars of Noctua pronuba, the Large yellow underwing and above and below are photographs of an adult.
+Above are two caterpillars of Noctua pronuba, the Large yellow underwing.

 The white eggs are laid in batches on the underside of the leaf of a foodplant in July.
 They hatch in August.